agranlund/raven/hw/raven/a1/README.md

 - PCB: BS0 on CPU side should connect better
 - PCB: Some kind of sign-of-life LEDs
 - PCB: Combining excs/exbusen was a misstake.
 Separate signals could allow faster synchronous termination.
+- PCB: A5 signal to CPLD is unused and pin could potentially be freed up for something else
+- PCB: Hardware debounce the NMI switch

+## Future:
+- direct 060 bus expansion slot similar to Macintosh PDS

 ## Untested: